Trustpilot

 As well as stopping you from burning yourself on the hot metal, this will prevent the paint from getting warm, which can make it drip more easily and ruin the finish of the surface.

 If you’re painting the radiator in place, cover the wall and floor with paper or a dust sheet to prevent splashes, and open a window to ventilate the room.
-If you’re removing the radiator from the wall, you might choose to take it outside.
-Remember to protect the surface you place it on with paper or a dust sheet.
+If you’re removing the radiator from the wall, remember to protect the surface so place it on either some newspaper or a dust sheet.

 For the surface of the radiator, sugar soap helps to quickly break down grease and dirt.
 To remove patches of rust, use a piece of aluminium foil dampened with a little water.
 Once your radiator is clean, it needs to be thoroughly dried so it can be prepared for sanding.